LeonardooAlves/turtle_graphics_language/README.md

 8. **Testing**: Comprehensive test cases cover various functionalities, ensuring the reliability and stability of the code.

-9. **Scalability and Flexibility**: The design allows for easy addition of new features and functionalities.
+9. **Scalability and Flexibility**: The design allows for adding new features and functionalities easily.

 10. **Adherence to Standards**: The project follows standard programming practices and guidelines, such as PEP8 for Python.

-11. **User-Centric Design**: Focus on user experience and ease of use, with straighforward naming convention, making the project accessible to a wider audience.
+11. **User-Centric Design**: Focus on user experience and ease of use with a straightforward naming convention, making the project accessible to a wider audience.

-These practices enhances code quality by increasing readability, maintainability, and usability.
+These practices enhance code quality by increasing readability, maintainability, and usability.